Ruth Lewis - Washington Jewish Week

 Ruth Lewis, of Potomac, passed away on Feb.
 28. Originally from Brooklyn, N.Y., she was the beloved wife of the late Bernard (Barney) Lewis for almost 60 years.
-She was the devoted mother of Michelle Tow (Leonard), of Upper Marlboro, and Paul Lewis (Barbara).
+She was the devoted mother of Michelle Tow (Leonard) and Paul Lewis (Barbara).

 She was the dear grandmother of Michael (Debbie) Tow, Jeffrey (Sara) Tow, Neil Tow (Rachel Schwartz), Joe (Yara Martinez) Lewis and Mark (Elizabeth) Lewis.